LiJiaqi96/ITHscore/README.md

 # ITHscore

 ITHscore is a Python package to quantify intra-tumor heterogeneity level from CT images.
-It contains general data processing of medical images, so ITHscore can be used as a radiomic analysis pipeline.
+ITHscore contains general data processing of medical images, so it can be used as a radiomic analysis pipeline.

 ITHscore is designed and developed by Jiaqi Li from [XGlab](http://bioinfo.au.tsinghua.edu.cn/member/xuegonglab/ ), Tsinghua University.
 The work is collaborated with Prof. Wenzhao Zhong's group, Guangdong General Hospital.